HelmholtzAI-FZJ/2023-deep-learning-for-neuroscience/03-parallelize-training.md

     - Each process inits the model.
     - Each process performs a full forward and backward pass in parallel.
     - The gradients are synced and averaged across all processes.
-    - Each process updates its optimizer.
+    - Each process updates its parameters.

 ---